google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 `consistency_proof_v2`), the following algorithm may be used to verify the consistency proof:

+1. If `consistency_path` is an empty array, stop and fail the proof verification.

 1. If `first` is an exact power of 2, then prepend `first_hash` to the `consistency_path` array.